Request a Classification Review (UC Davis Health)

 When deciding to assign new duties and responsibilities to a position, management should consider:

-- The department's obligations for promoting diversity and equal opportunity
+• The department's obligations for advancing inclusive excellence and equal opportunity

 Classification Series and Specifications and Job Standards